asterli/market-sentiment-analyzer/README.md

 ---

 ## 🧠 Author Notes
-- This project is part of an AI/ML systems capstone for learning end-to-end data engineering workflows.
-Built with ❤️ using open-source tools.
+- This project is part of an AI/ML systems capstone for learning end-to-end data engineering workflows using open-source tools!
+Thank you for reading :)